nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

     The index refers to the index number shown in the last task listing.<br>
     The index **must be a positive integer** 1, 2, 3, ...
 > * Existing values will be updated to the input values.
+> * When new title contains keywords such as from, to, please quote the new value to avoid error.
 > * Can remove start or end dates by typing `null` or `none`
 > * When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
 > * You can remove all the task's tags by typing `null`.